owaits/ScreenMonkey.Help/reference/clipTypes/Song/SongClip.md

 ## How to use a Song Clip
 Songs are divided into Sections and Pages.

-**Sections** are identified by specific phrases in the text, such as 'Chorus' or 'Verse 1' which you type into the editor.
-The order and arrangement of Sections is determined by the QuickName sequence.
+**Sections** are identified by specific phrases in the text, such as `Chorus` or `Verse 1` which you type into the editor.
+The order and arrangement of sections is determined by the QuickName sequence.

 **Pages** are created automatically to ensure the text fits onto the screen in the font size and within the margins specified.
 Depending on the song makeup each section will require one or more pages.